Hookah: Southeast Asia

-In Southeast Asia, the hookah, where it is predominantly called shisha, was particularly used within the Arab and Indian communities.
+In Southeast Asia, where it is predominantly called shisha, the hookah was particularly used within the Arab and Indian communities.

 Hookah was virtually unknown in Southeast Asia before the latter 20th century, yet the popularity among contemporary younger people is now vastly growing.
-Southeast Asia's most cosmopolitan cities, Makati, Bangkok, Singapore (now banned), Phnom Penh, Siem Reap, Hanoi and Ho Chi Minh City, now have various bars and clubs that offer hookahs to patrons.
+Southeast Asia's most cosmopolitan cities, Makati, Bangkok, Singapore (where it is now banned), Phnom Penh, Siem Reap, Hanoi and Ho Chi Minh City, have various bars and clubs that offer hookahs to patrons.

 Although hookah use has been common for hundreds of years and enjoyed by people of all ages, it has recently started to become a youth pastime in Asia.
 Hookahs are most popular with college students, and young adults, who may be underage and thus unable to purchase cigarettes.

 Kenya

 The hookah is called shisha in Kenya.
-They are officially banned in the country.
+It is officially banned in the country.
 Despite this, many clubs still continue to defy the law and hookah smoking goes on in urban areas.